 Regular exercise or physical activity has been shown to improve breast cancer prognosis.
 The amount of exercise required to produce this effect is modest — only about half an hour per day of brisk walking.
-In fact, there is some evidence that heavy exercise is not desirable, whether during treatment with chemotherapy or inflammation, improving circulating hormone and insulin profile, and possibly by increasing immunity and influencing the regulation of tumor suppressor genes.
+In fact, there is some evidence that heavy exercise is not desirable, whether during treatment with chemotherapy or radiotherapy, or after such treatment.
+Sedentary behavior patterns such as sitting for long periods or watching a great deal of television are not associated with reduced survival among regular exercisers.
+Exercise appears to reduce breast cancer risk by reducing inflammation, improving circulating hormone and insulin profile, and possibly by increasing immunity and influencing the regulation of tumor suppressor genes.
 However, one 2015 study reported that hormone replacement therapy (HRT) use cancels out the benefits of exercise in reducing breast cancer risk.

 Exercise improves breast cancer prognosis